koknat/dif/README.md

 !["Screenshot of  meld  vs  dif with option -comments"](dif_before_after.png)

-**Use case #2**

-Compare directories recursively, after optionally preprocessing each file
+'dif' can also be used to compare directories recursively, after optionally preprocessing each file

 !["Screenshot of  dif comparing two directories"](dif_before_after_directory_meld.png)